UPPMAX/programming_formalisms/docs/modularity/modular.md

 ???- "Refactor your design document"

     Try to consider what in your code are or will require classes to know about each other (Association).
-    Try to consider which have a has-a relationship (composition if destroying an instance of the first class destroys the composing part) or if the part exist independently of the aggregate(aggregation)
+    Try to consider which have a has-a relationship (composition if destroying an instance of the first class destroys the composing part)

 ???- "Refactor your code"
     Chose an Issue that you are responsible for go through the code and refactor the code.